2023 Best Computer Engineering Schools in Pennsylvania

 On average, CE graduates from Bucknell take out $25,000 in student loans while working on their degree.

-A rank of #3 on this year’s list means Carnegie Mellon University is a great place for computer engineering students.
+Out of the 13 schools in Pennsylvania that were part of this year’s ranking, Carnegie Mellon University landed the # 3 spot on the list.
 Carnegie Mellon is a fairly large private not-for-profit school located in the city of Pittsburgh.

-Full Computer Engineering at Carnegie Mellon University Report
+Read full report on Computer Engineering at Carnegie Mellon University

-You’ll be in good company if you decide to attend Lehigh University.
-It ranked #4 on our 2023 Best Computer Engineering Schools in Pennsylvania list.
-Located in the city of Bethlehem, Lehigh is a private not-for-profit college with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Lehigh University.
+The school came in at #4 on this year’s Best Computer Engineering Schools in Pennsylvania list.
+Located in the small city of Bethlehem, Lehigh is a private not-for-profit college with a medium-sized student population.

 CE majors at Lehigh take out an average of $23,444 in student loans while working on their egree.